Vāchaspati Misra: Biography

-The Bhamati school, named after Vāchaspati Miśra's commentary on Shankara's Brahma Sutra Bhashya, takes an ontological approach.
-It sees the Jiva as the source of avidya.
-It sees meditation as the main factor in the acquirement of liberation, while the study of the Vedas and reflection are additional factors.

 Works

 Bhāṣya

 Vāchaspati Miśra was a prolific scholar and his writings are extensive, including bhasyas (commentaries) on key texts of almost every 9th-century school of Hindu philosophy, with notes on non-Hindu or nāstika traditions such as Buddhism and Charvaka.

-Vāchaspati Miśra wrote the Bhamati, a commentary on Shankara's Brahma Sutra Bhashya, and the Brahmatattva-samiksa, a commentary on Mandana Mishra's Brahma-siddhi.
-It is believed that the name of his most famous work "Bhāmatī" was inspired by his devout wife.
+Vāchaspati Miśra wrote the Bhamati, a commentary on Shankara's Brahma Sutra Bhashya, named after his devout wife, and the Brahmatattva-samiksa, a commentary on Mandana Mishra's Brahma-siddhi.
+The Bhamati Tika was explained by Amalananda Swami in his sub commentary called Kalpataru during 1300 AD.
+Similarly the sub commentary Kalpataru was explained by Mahapandit Appaya Dikshit explained in his sub commentary called Parimal during 1600 AD.
+In 1983, Dr Ishwar Singh of Maharshi Dayanand University published a research book on Bhamati Tika known as "Bhamati: Ek Adhyayana".
+This book is an evaluation of Vachaspati Mishra in the context of Vedanta philosophy.

-He wrote other influential commentaries, such as Tattvakaumudi on Sāṃkhyakārika; Nyāyasucinibandha on Nyāya-sūtras; Nyāyakānika (an Advaita work on science of reason), Tattvasamikṣa (lost work), Nyāya-vārttika-tātparyaṭīkā (a subcommentary on the Nyāya-sūtras), Tattva-vaiśāradī on Yogasūtra, and others.
+Other influential commentaries are Tattvakaumudi on Sāṃkhyakārika; Nyāyasucinibandha on Nyāya-sūtras; Nyāyakānika (an Advaita work on science of reason), Tattvasamikṣa (lost work), Nyāya-vārttika-tātparyaṭīkā (a subcommentary on the Nyāya-sūtras), Tattva-vaiśāradī on Yogasūtra.